alessio94/easyjet-leptons-met/README.md

 ```
 Please favour `rebase` over `merge` as it can badly affect the commit history.
 By default `git pull`, will use merge, unless you provide the explicit `--rebase` option.

-And repeat 4 - 7 as many times as necessary up until the analyis is published.
+And repeat 4 - 7 as many times as necessary up until the analysis is published.

 ### How to compile